BrandonGower-Winter/ECAgentTutorials/Introduction/README.md

 Let's get started!

-The first thing we want to do is open up, in our favourite Python editor, the Tutorial.py file, located in the /src/ directory.
+The first thing we want to do is open up the Tutorial.py file, located in the /src/ directory.
 You should see a completely blank file.

 Lets kick things off by first importing our package like so: